 |Declined Transaction Fee (International)||£0.25||€0.25|

-If that wasn’t enough, Plutus also has a series of ATM withdrawal fees whenever you get cash using your Plutus Card.
-These fees include:
+There are also ATM withdrawal fees whenever you get cash out using your Plutus Card:

 |Visa ATM Withdrawal (UK)||£0.70||€1.35 + 1%|